AttackOnJasper/University-notes/psych253/psych253.md

 		- unbiased + culprit not in: 60% correct
 		- biased + in: 70% correct
 		- biased + not in: 20% correct
+- **Misinformation effect** Incorporating “misinformation” into one’s memory of the event
+- Recommendation: unbiased instructions + all features identified by witness need to be present in all people in line-up
 - Questioning might distort people's memory
 	- Study: Making people believe that they did something that they did not do (computer typing task)
 		- conditions: instruct to type fast / slow, control / witness
 		- a button to crash the computer; computer crashes; get an interview and ask them to confess
-		- check false confession rate & the percentage that believe they did the wrong thing
+		- people do confess and might believe they did the wrong thing
+	- Central Park Jogger Case

 ### Jury
 - How do they decide guilty or not?
 	- Weigh all pros / cons
 	- Try to construct a narrative from pieces of information (e.g. Kobe & women told different stories)
-	- not a solo activity
 - Dynamics
 	- Majority influence
 		- two-thirds rule: 2/3 before walking in -> 100% after
-		- group polarization (everyone's arguments go more extreme)
+		- **group polarization** everyone's arguments go more extreme (e.g. disagree -> more disagree)
 		- reassurance
-	- Minority Influence
+	- Minority Influence: only have impact if they are strong, consistent, forceful, self-confident
+		- A minority that faviors acquittal stands a better
+	- Leniency bias: doubt -> let the defendant off
+- tend to brush off legal categories of murder

 ### Problems of trial
 - Would Excluded Evidence affect the judgment of jury?
-	- Study (Kassin nad Sommers 1997): admissible excluded evidence has a huge effect
+	- Study (Kassin & Sommers 1997): admissible excluded evidence has a huge effect
 - Publicity: jurors find it hard to ignore pre-trial publicity
+- Bad witnesses influence jurors as much as the good ones

 ## Module 15 Social Psychology and Environment
 ### Crowding